jrh-dev/R-depend-check/README.md

 # `depend_check()` :construction:

-A simple function to check dependencies (as specified in the depends & imports sections within a DESCRIPTION file) for an R package and the current installed version.
+A simple function to check dependencies (as specified in the depends & imports sections within a DESCRIPTION file) for an R package and compare to the current installed version of those depndencies.

 ## Usage

 Copy and run the code within `depend_check.r`, this will create a function `depend_check()` in your global environment.

-To check the the dependencies of an R package which is currently available, for example "dplyr";
+Use the function to check the dependencies of an R package which is currently available on CRAN, for example "dplyr";

 ```
 > depend_check("dplyr")